 In this sense, liking Pope Francis on Facebook, following him on Instagram or Twitter, will in the end have no correlation with Mass attendance.
 Just as we would expect no correlation between those who like articles about a presidential candidate on Facebook, and those who spend hours every week campaigning for their candidate in the streets.
 The former creates an identity available for public consumption.
 The latter requires commitment, an actual transformation of an identity through practice.

-It's precisely this fallacy that Schmitz falls into in his editorial in The New York Times.
-He's right that there is no Francis effect relative to Mass attendance.
-But he's dead wrong that it's because of Pope Francis himself:
+But most will not.
+If you think they will, then you do not understand how radical of an effect secularization has had upon commitment to religious institutions in late modern life.
+It is precisely this fallacy that Schmitz falls into in his editorial in The New York Times.
+He is right that there is no Francis effect relative to Mass attendance.
+But he is dead wrong that it is because of Pope Francis himself:

-It will happen because local parishes take seriously their responsibility to preach the Gospel in their cities and neighbors.
+If there is going to be a Francis effect, it will not unfold because the Holy Father gives homilies that draw hundreds of thousands back to the Church or because he holds impromptu press conferences on airplanes.
+This is naive, the last vestige of a clericalism within Catholicism that just will not die.
+It will happen (if it does), because local parishes take seriously their responsibility to preach the Gospel in their cities and to their neighbors.
 It will be because Catholic schools and universities assume their responsibility to serve as agents of evangelization.
 It will be because lay women and men enter the political sphere and change a culture obsessed with death into a culture of life.
-It will be local charisms that give new life to the Church as she exists in South Bend, in Nashville, in Los Angeles, and in Brownsville, TX.
+It will be local charisms that give new life to the Church as she exists in South Bend, Indiana in Nashville, in Los Angeles, and in Brownsville, Texas.